 It can be hit or miss to get the “pocket” or ballon effect, where the two sides puff up leaving a hollow middle.
 I found that the best way to do that was using the griddle in a really hot oven.
 Even if it doesn’t puff into a pocket, it still tastes great and can be simply used as a wrap or turned into pita crisps for dipping.

-I used my cast iron skillet on the stove and my cast iron griddle (affiliate link) in the oven.
+I used my cast iron skillet on the stove and my cast iron griddle (paid link) in the oven.
 Both did a good job but the griddle, I found to be ideal.
 Though you don’t get the “toasted marks”, it seemed to cook quicker in the oven and it allowed for cooking 2 or three pitas at a time.
 This cuts the actual cooking time of the pita down to a third, a big time savings.
 Using the griddle and oven I was also able to get the pitas to puff more consistently.
 You could use a baking sheet but the cast iron really collects and holds the heat for a superior pita bake.

 You need a hot oven to make the best pita bread